maarten-pennings/ENS210/examples/README.md

 Uses several libraries: web server, websocket server, dns server, flash file system.

 This has only been tested on ESP8266.

+Note that this example uses the flash file system of the ESP8266 (see ino for instructions).

 ## ens210wsgraph